 Who better to get into the mind of a goalie than a goalie?

-Rooney herself was quick to pay tribute to the role of ex-LA Kings player when the Olympic Channel spoke to her at a pre-Games training camp.
+Rooney herself was quick to pay tribute to the ex-LA Kings player when the Olympic Channel spoke to her at a pre-Games training camp.

 “He’s really knowledgeable and he’s great to look up to.”